 What’s different about what’s happening at Span Arts is the fact that it’s taking place annually as part of an annual push to attract new audiences.
 It’s also feeding through into other parts of our programme with Cheerful Project workshops and activities and our community engagement events being sold on a PWYC basis.

-Last year, in 2015, our Pay What You Can Theatre was such as success that:
+In 2015, our Pay What You Can Theatre was such as success that:

 - We saw record family theatre audiences of 250 people attending and enjoying the show.